 42. Go Shopping (Lahaina/Wailea)

 Maui is home to the galleries of some fantastic artists, and you’ll see a lot of them along Front Street in Lahaina.
-The street also features a bunch of stores with local crafts and jewellery and the requisite surf shops.
+The street also features a bunch of stores with local crafts and jewelry and the requisite surf shops.

 Be warned though, it’s a stopping point for cruise ships as well, so it can get a little crowded.
 If you’re looking for bargains though, head a little further up Front Street to the Outlets of Maui mall.
 It’s got stores such as Brooks Brothers, Banana Republic, Michael Kors, Coach, Calvin Klein and Lucky Jeans – to name a few.